alexeibex/alexeibex.github.io/constitutionallaw.md

     - “ . . . the term ‘commerce’ denoted sale and/or transport rather than business generally.”
     - A more expansive reading of the meaning of “commerce” would render many other constitutional clauses superfluous.
     - “Taken together, these fundamental textual problems should, at the very least, convince us that the ‘substantial effects’ test should be reexamined . . .”
+      - **Attempts to remove substantial effects test of "Commerce"**
   - Justice Stevens, dissenting:
     - The welfare of commerce depends on education.
     - “Guns are both articles of commerce and articles that can be used to restrain commerce.
 Their possession is the consequence, either directly or indirectly, of commercial activity.”
   - Justice Souter, dissenting:
-    - 1900–1937: the Court invalidated federal social and economic legis- lation on the basis “highly formalistic notions of ‘commerce’”—e.g., Hammer v.
+    - 1900–1937: the Court invalidated federal social and economic legislation on the basis “highly formalistic notions of ‘commerce’”—e.g., Hammer v.
 Dagenhart (striking down legislation prohibiting commerce in goods manufactured with child labor).374 After 1937, the Court’s Commerce Clause jurisprudence expanded (Jones & Laughlin Steel, Darby, Wickard, and rational review)
     - The majority opinion here is“a backward glance at old pit falls...”
     - There is a close connection between education and commerce.
     - Congress’s Commerce Clause power is plenary.
 It doesn’t matter whether the power to regulate education lies with the states.